vhoang001/important/README.md

 # important
-Memory Card Game
+MARIO KART MEMORY CARD GAME

+Ispiration
+    Mario Kart on Mintendo Switch

+How To Play
-In this game, 20 cards of Mario characters are placed randomly on the screen, and each pair of cards has the same image.
+    In this game, 20 cards (4 rows and 5 columns) of Mario characters are placed randomly, and each pair of cards has the same image.
 The objective of the game is to find all the matching pairs by clicking on the cards.
-If player click unmatching pairs 2 time, they will lose the game and need to start again.
+If player clicks unmatching pairs 2 times, they will lose the game and need to start again.
+If player find all matching pairs, they will win the game.